thejackal360/OpenPelt-Public/README.md

 ```
 Notice that the --recursive flag is necessary to clone the NgSpice submodule.

-In order to install OpenPelt on Linux, fisrt you have to install all the
+In order to install OpenPelt on Linux, first you have to install all the
 necessary dependencies:
 ```
 $ pip3 (or pip) install -r requirements.txt